damianhakert/damianhakert.github.io/source/_posts/2014-03-06-gitlab-ci-4-dot-3-released.markdown

 Today we release a new version of GitLab CI.

-Main purposes of this release is to improve UI/UX of application.
+The main purpose of this release is to improve the UI/UX of the application.
-Also it includes latest Rails version with security updates.
+It also includes the latest Rails version with security updates.

 [![screenshot](/images/ci_4_3/dash.png)](/images/ci_4_3/dash.png)